Utilization of Unique Talents

 An example.
 A woman physician in an academic department was regularly turned to by residents who were struggling.
 This was not part of her official job description.
 She thought it nothing special, and in fact was somewhat taken aback when the value of this role both to herself and her colleagues was pointed out to her.
 Highlighting this activity did a great deal to boost her overall professional morale.
 Interestingly, she specifically did not want any formal responsibility in resident education above her usual faculty duties.

-Not only are physician members often in short supply, only about 30% of physicians involved in organizational backroom work are truly engaged.
+Not only are physician members often in short supply, but only about 30% of physicians involved in organizational backroom work are also truly engaged.
 I’ve seen attendance records that would amaze you.

 Currently, the government pays for about 75% of healthcare, and this number is likely to increase.
 More government= more regulation.
 Ernest Hollings, recently retired from the Senate had this to say about government regulation: “Letting y’all regulate yourselves is like delivering lettuce by way of a rabbit.”
 He wasn’t specifically speaking about healthcare, but I like the quote!